-The FIELD Program is currently filled for the 2016 season.
+The FIELD Program is currently accepting applications directly to host farms.
 If you are interested in interning on a farm for 2017, please visit the host farm page and contact the farms directly.

 Jefferson County FIELD is an educational program that provides a multidisciplinary study into sustainable agriculture.
 Developed by farmers and the Jefferson County WSU Small Farms Team, the FIELD program combines formal instruction with a field-based internship on a Jefferson County farm.